 Circleville is a very small town located in the state of West Virginia.
 With a population of 1,384 people and just one neighborhood, Circleville is the 136th largest community in West Virginia.

-When you are in Circleville, you'll notice that it is more blue-collar than most other communities in America.
-44.65% of Circleville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Circleville is a blue-collar town, with 44.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Circleville is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Circleville who work in teaching (10.86%), art, media, and design (6.64%), and farm management occupations (6.49%).

 Of important note, Circleville is also a town of artists.
 Circleville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Circleville’s character.